mukadderceyhan/RPI-Compute-Module/cm-emmc-flashing-install-backup.md

-# Flashing the Compute Module eMMC
+# Flashing (install/restore) & backup the Compute Module eMMC storage

 The Compute Module has an on-board eMMC device connected to the primary SD card interface.
 This guide has **simplified** and covers the following un-reader-friendly documents: https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md